EconomyLens.com

 Related

 Heineken, the world’s second-biggest brewer after AB InBev, reported global first-half beer volumes of 116.4 million hectolitres, compared with 118.2 million in the first six months of 2024.
 This was also below the 117.0 million hectolitres expected in analysts’ forecasts published by the company.
-“Notable growth in Vietnam, India…and Mexico was more than offset by declines in Brazil, the US, and parts of Europe,” said the firm in a statement.
+“Notable growth in Vietnam, India… and Mexico was more than offset by declines in Brazil, the US, and parts of Europe,” said the firm in a statement.

 Heineken said total net sales were 14.2 billion euros ($16.5 billion) in the first half of the year, compared with 14.8 billion euros in the first six months of 2024.
 This was roughly in line with expectations.
-The firm indicated this represented “organic growth” — stripping out the impact of currency fluctuations — of 2.1 percent.
+The firm noted that this represented “organic growth” — stripping out the impact of currency fluctuations — of 2.1 percent.
 Operating profits excluding exceptional items and amortisation — the firm’s preferred measure — came in at 2.0 billion euros, fractionally above expectations.

 The company, whose brands include Amstel, Kingfisher, and Savanna cider, maintained its full-year outlook for a gain of between four and eight percent in operating profits, its preferred metric.
 Heineken Chief Executive Officer Dolf van den Brink welcomed the deal clinched late Sunday between the EU and the United States that averted a possible trade war.
 “I think it’s good that the uncertainty ends that.
 Further escalation has been avoided.
 We have now clarity going forward for Heineken,” he told reporters.